-- 1. The City has updated the Housing Element.
+1. The City has updated the Housing Element.
 The Housing Element of the City's General Plan provides a template for community planning and promoting fair housing development within Cathedral City.
 This Element provides specific information about the City's existing housing projects and requirements for future development.

-Timeline: Ongoing - Disability access will be the focal point of the targeted education provided by IFHMB.
+2. Disability access will be the focal point of the targeted education provided by IFHMB.
 Under the Annual Action Plan, IFHMB needs to provide no less than two public workshops that educate the public on local fair housing issues.

-Timeline: Ongoing - 3.
-IFHMB will continue conducting workshops to educate residents and landlords on issues related to fair housing.
+3. IFHMB will continue conducting workshops to educate residents and landlords on issues related to fair housing.
 They will continue to provide services to address the impediments identified in the current AI until the new Assessment of Fair Housing (AFH) is adopted by HUD and enforced by the City.

-Timeline: Ongoing - The Building and Code Compliance Divisions are aware of the barriers facing disability access and fair housing.
+4. The Building and Code Compliance Divisions are aware of the barriers facing disability access and fair housing.
 These Divisions will work closely with IFHMB to resolve many of the issues and obstacles to affirmatively further fair housing.

-Timeline: Ongoing - The City will continue to expand accessibility and homeownership opportunities to low and moderate income households.
+5. The City will continue to expand accessibility and homeownership opportunities to low and moderate income households.
 The City does not administer a First Time Homebuyer Program.
 The County of Riverside administers the Neighborhood Stabilization Program for Cathedral City.
-Timeline: Ongoing unemployment rate was 6.2% for the County of Riverside; down from 0.4% a year ago.
-For those that are employed, the wage difference still makes finding decent housing out of reach.
-Households that do own their homes have difficulties maintaining them because of housing costs and relatively low wages.